 The drumsticks should take about 90 minutes at 275°F, give or take a few depending on their size.

-- Pat the drumsticks dry, and apply a generous amount of seasoning to each.
+- Pat the drumsticks dry, and rub in the oil to coat the surface.
+Sprinkle a generous amount of seasoning on each.
 Place them on a wire rack with a baking sheet in the fridge, uncovered, for at least 2 hours or up to overnight.

 - Preheat the smoker to 275°F. Remove the drumsticks from the fridge and allow them to come to room temp while the smoker warms up.

-- Remove the drumsticks when they reach about 180-185°F. They tend to be a little more crispy, falling off the bone and easier at this higher temperature.
+- Remove the drumsticks when they reach about 180-185°F. They tend to be a little more crispy, falling off the bone, and easier to eat at this higher temperature.

 - Allow them to rest for 5-10 minutes and serve.